-It’s an optional protection plan that insurance companies charge extra for which pays for the damage to your vehicle sustained in a covered accident.
-It’s not mandatory by law, but a car lender often requires it.
-It pays up to the actual cash value (ACV) of your vehicle.
-This means that you will be getting an amount equal to the price of your car on the used car market that’s the same make and model as yours.
-A collision protection plan always carries some deductible.
+In general, this means that you will be getting an amount equal to the price of your car on the used car market that’s the same make and model as yours.
+Furthermore, a collision protection plan always carries some deductible.

 This protection plan does not cover any of the following:

-Damage to your vehicle that did not result from a driving accident – These include theft, natural disasters, riots, and vandalism.
-Comprehensive coverage reimburses for these expenses.
+- Damage to your vehicle that did not result from a driving accident — These include theft, natural disasters, riots, and vandalism.
+In fact, comprehensive coverage reimburses for these expenses.

-Damage to other people’s property – These include their vehicles, phones and tablets, mailboxes and fences, and similar items.
-This is covered under liability insurance.
+- Damage to other people’s property — These include their vehicles, phones and tablets, mailboxes and fences, and similar items.
+Namely, this is covered under liability insurance.

-Any medical bills – Collision auto insurance doesn’t pay for either yours or another person’s medical bills.
+- Any medical bills — Collision insurance doesn’t pay for either your or another person’s medical bills.
 MedPay or PIP pay for the former, while the bodily injury portion of your liability coverage pays the latter.

-How Much Is the Cost of Collision Auto Insurance?
+How Much Is the Cost of Collision Insurance?

 The Cheapest Companies Offering Collision Coverage

 The advantages of having this protection plan are reflected in what collision insurance covers.
-If you live in a state where accidents happen quite often, you will clearly benefit more from having collision coverage.
-The US states with the highest number of car crashes are Florida, New Mexico and Tennessee.
-See the full list here.
+In other words, if you live in a state where accidents happen quite often, you will clearly benefit more from having collision coverage.

 Nonetheless, insurance companies base their rates on the statistics that predict the probability of an accident happening.
 That’s why their coverages will cost more in states where car crashes are more frequent.

-Once you’ve read our reviews, you should make a shortlist of the companies that might be the best for you.
-Try to include at least five companies, and then request quotes with collision insurance included from all of them.
+In fact, try to include at least five companies and then request quotes with collision insurance included from all of them.
 Getting a single quote online lasts anywhere between 5 and 15 minutes, meaning the whole process shouldn’t take more than a couple of hours.
-And the difference in premiums may be up to several thousand dollars annually.

-A comprehensive vs collision insurance comparison shows that these two provide completely different protection plans for your car.
-Comprehensive auto insurance repays the damage not related to road accidents, such as theft, vandalism, fire, and natural disasters.
-Collision pays for expenses resulting from a crash with another vehicle or object.
+For instance, comprehensive auto insurance repays the damage not related to road accidents, such as theft, vandalism, fire, and natural disasters.
+Then again, collision pays for expenses resulting from a crash with another vehicle or object.

-In most situations, it pays to add auto collision insurance to your policy.
-It provides you with the funds to replace or repair your car if it was damaged in a road accident, regardless of the fault.
+In most situations, it pays to add collision insurance to your policy.
+In fact, it provides you with the funds to replace or repair your car if it was damaged in an accident, regardless of the fault.

-Nonetheless, we would still advise the majority of the drivers to opt for full coverage, which includes both comprehensive and collision insurance with the limits near to the value of your vehicle.
-This way you can have some peace of mind no matter what happens.
-And if you shop around a little bit, you can find full coverage as cheap as liability-only from the more expensive insurers.
+Nonetheless, we would still advise drivers to opt for full coverage, including comprehensive and collision insurance with limits near your vehicle’s value.
+This way, you can have some peace of mind no matter what happens.

 What is the collision deductible in auto insurance?